mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

 #Database Firewall filter

 ## Overview
 The database firewall filter is used to block queries that match a set of rules.
-It can be used to prevent harmful queries into the database or to limit the access to the database based on a more defined set of rules compared to the traditional GRANT-based rights management.
+It can be used to prevent harmful queries from reaching the backend database instances or to limit access to the database based on a more flexible set of rules compared to the traditional GRANT-based privilege system.

 ## Configuration

-The database firewall filter only requires a minimal set of configurations in the MaxScale.cnf file.
+The database firewall filter only requires minimal configuration in the MaxScale.cnf file.
 The actual rules of the database firewall filter are located in a separate text file.
-The following is an example of a database firewall filter configuration in the MaxScale.cnf file.
+The following is an example of a database firewall filter configuration in MaxScale.cnf.

 ```
 [Database Firewall]